-For some men, stressing about whether their team will make the World Cup Final is their biggest problem right now.
+For some men, stressing about whether their footy team will make a comeback next year is their biggest problem.
 For many others, challenges such as depression or infertility can seem insurmountable.

 But support and treatments are available to men facing health issues, some of which are common.
-To mark Men’s Health Week, 11-17 June, here’s a round-up of what men (and the women close to them) should be looking out for — and talking about.
+Here’s a round-up of what men (and the people close to them) should be looking out for — and talking about.

 Androgens are male sex hormones.
 Testosterone, the most important male hormone, allows a boy to develop into a man and is responsible for ongoing reproductive and sexual function.
 Androgen, or testosterone, deficiency occurs when the body is not able to make enough testosterone and although this is not life-threatening, it can affect a man’s quality of life.
-According to Healthy Male, it’s likely that androgen deficiency is under-diagnosed in many men, who are missing out on treatment.
+According to Healthy Male, it’s likely that androgen deficiency is under-diagnosed in many men, and so these men are missing out on treatment.